GOOD BIRDING!

 |

 First, you form a "team".
-This could be your whole class, a birding club, a few students
+This could be a whole class, your own kids and their friends, a few

-that come to school early for birding, or even stay late to decompress from a hectic day.
+students that come to school early for birding, or you could even start your own "young birders

-Your team works together to find and identify the various bird species observed from
+Your team works together to find and identify the various bird species observed either from your

 On the first day of the next month, you start a new list for the next challenge!